randyburden/Sequelocity.NET/README.md

 }
 ```

-Please see the project unit tests for many more examples.
+Please see the [Examples](https://github.com/AmbitEnergyLabs/Sequelocity.NET/wiki/Examples) wiki page or explore the project unit tests for many more examples.

-###Basic Concepts###

-Sequelocity provides two main paths for easy data access: The DatabaseCommand object and DbCommand extension methods.

-####DatabaseCommand####
+###The DatabaseCommand###

-Sequelocity introduces one layer of abstraction upon the native .NET framework System.Data.Common.DbCommand in order to introduce several beneficial features such as automatic connection handling, event handlers, and extension points.
+Sequelocity introduces the DatabaseCommand as a thin layer of abstraction upon the native Microsoft .NET Framework [System.Data.Common.DbCommand](http://msdn.microsoft.com/en-us/library/System.Data.Common.DbCommand(v=vs.110).aspx) in order to introduce several beneficial features such as automatic connection handling, event handlers, and extension points.

-**Automatic Connection Handling**
+#####Automatic Connection Handling#####

 When utilizing the DatabaseCommand object, all of its execute methods automatically open and close the underlying database connection and dispose of the underlying ADO.NET DbCommand which removes the need for writing the common and repetitive boilerplate code of opening connections, closing connections, and C# using statements.